gaehlerm/SoftwareEngineering/README.md

 # 37. Good code

+“A computer once beat me at chess, but it was no match for me at kick boxing.” — Emo Philips

 This is an attempt to distill a list of rules that allow you to judge the quality of code.

-Here are some signs for good code:

 By definition good code is easy to understand.
 Also, for new software developers in the team.
 Even marketing people may understand some of your technical discussions as you use the same domain language.

 Good code is well tested.
 It has both, unit and acceptance tests.
 Especially a good coverage with unit tests is paramount, as it forces you to write good code.
 Yet at the same time, unit tests are strongly reducing the number of errors in your code.

 Pretty much all your code follows the single responsibility principle.
 Functions, classes, modules.
 Everything.
-This makes the code much easier to understand and also naming becomes simpler, names should be short, yet concise.
+Even the build is automated.
+This makes the code much easier to understand and also naming becomes simpler.
+Names should be short, yet concise.

 Do not repeat yourself.
 There is no copy paste code around.
 But also avoid conceptual code duplication.
 Code duplication is terrible as you never know if making a single change is enough, or if it has to be implemented in several other locations.
 This leads to bugs and high maintenance costs very quickly.